LocationOmaha, Nebraska, United States

 Project TeamRandy Brown, Brian Kelly, Neil Legband, Nathan Vanzuidam, Workshop – RBA student summer design/build paid internship

-From the architect.
+Text description provided by the architects.
 Artist Kent Bellows left a legacy of artwork behind after his early death in 2005.
 The Kent Bellows Studio and Center for Visual Arts protects his memory and creates opportunities for his work to be inspiration for generations to come.
 Randy Brown Architects has adapted Bellows’ former studio into a place to respect his memory, and to continue his legacy through future generations of Omaha artists.

 Kent Bellows was a realist artist and Nebraska native.
 His work showed in galleries and museums across the country, but he stayed close to home, residing and working in Omaha, Nebraska until his death.
 His studio and building have been transformed by Randy Brown Architects into a museum and center for the metro art community to continue his history of generosity.